mblarsen/env-lease/docs/USAGE.md

 - `ENV_LEASE_CONFIG`: Specifies the full path to the configuration file.
 - `ENV_LEASE_NAME`: Specifies the name of the configuration file, which is then looked for in the current directory.
+- `ENV_LEASE_LOCAL_CONFIG`: Specifies the full path to the local override configuration file.
+This takes precedence over all other local override settings.
+- `ENV_LEASE_LOCAL_NAME`: Specifies the name of the local override configuration file, which is then looked for in the same directory as the main configuration file.

 The order of precedence is: